About arc42

 • Users Service (Node.js + Express + TypeScript) managing user profile data, with exclusive access to users.db

-• Game Service (Node.js + Express + TypeScript) managing match persistence, move history, and statistics, with exclusive access to game.db
+• Game Service (Node.js + Express + TypeScript) managing match persistence, move history, statistics, online matchmaking, and real-time sessions, with exclusive access to game.db and Redis

 • React Frontend (Vite + TypeScript) for user interaction, running entirely in the browser and coordinating API calls to backend services

-• Nginx API Gateway routing requests and handling cross-cutting concerns (CORS, rate limiting, security)
+• Nginx API Gateway routing requests and handling cross-cutting concerns (CORS, rate limiting, WebSocket proxying, security)

-• Each service owns its own database, ensuring fault isolation at the data layer
+• Each service owns its own data store, ensuring fault isolation at the data layer

 This approach allows each component to evolve independently while using the most appropriate technology for its responsibilities.